 The monopolization of broadcast media by a collusive wealthy oligarchy is illegitimate, as is all private rentier title.
 Unfortunately the Left can have no chance to politically challenge both liberals and conservatives without a truly Left media of scale.
 Under Trump, the majority of the American people will have it demonstrated again that their best interests will never be served by either the Democratic party or Republican party because they are two sides of the moneyed elite.
 The conditions of the vast majority will not improve and the emancipation of the human potential of the youth will be suppressed for another generation.

 Only a truly Left and not a liberal media can coalesce the political movements which can withstand the crushing intellectual and physical assaults of the elites.
 We have seen during the democratic primary how independent media can play a transformative role in bringing people in and supporting communication, exchange and collaboration within a movement which truly has their interests at its core.
 But such media must burst into the mainstream, and this will require great economic resources.
-Organizations like TYT demonstrate, as did the Sanders campaign, that progressive values can be supported long-term with small donations from a wide base.
+The Sanders and Corbyn campaigns have demonstrated, that progressive causes can be supported long-term with small donations from a wide base.
 This model needs to be expanded and extended.
 In the meantime let us not confuse liberal with Left… it is not helping anyone face down the challenge from the right.